aramirez5/ui-automation-seat/README.md

 npx cypress open
 ```

-Or you can run it headless using Chrome:
+Or you can run it using headless Chrome if you have this browser installed:

 ```sh
 # Start Cypress with headless Chrome